justjugo/react_app/README.md

     -   If it exists, it increments the `count` attribute.
     -   If it doesn't exist, it creates a new document with the search term, movie details, and a count of 1.
 -   The `fetchPopularMovies` function retrieves the top 5 documents from the Appwrite collection, ordered by the `count` in descending order, to display as "Trending Movies".
+-   The **Wishlist** feature allows users to click a heart icon on a movie.
+This action adds or removes the movie from a state array, which is then persisted to `localStorage`.
+The "Favourite Movies" component reads from this state to display the user's selections.